BA in Asian Studies & Minor in Asian Studies and in East Asian Studies

-The Asian Studies major focuses on East Asia and South Asia, with attention to Central Asia, Southeast Asia, and the Pacific Rim.
+The BA in Asian Studies focuses on East Asia and South Asia, with attention to Central Asia, Southeast Asia, and the Pacific Rim.
 It provides a broad interdisciplinary and comparative perspective, to deepen understanding of how Asian people, nations, states, regions, and diasporas have developed, functioned, and interacted, and how they view the world and themselves.
 The major is designed to be flexible, easily tailored to each student’s interests and learning goals, whether those focus on a certain country in the region or on particular transnational issues such as cultural flows, security, or economic development.
 Asian Studies majors are well prepared for graduate study and for careers in government, local and international non-governmental organizations, and the private sector.

 Take a look at courses currently offered this semester (Search for “Asia,” or other area of interest).

 - BA in Japanese & Linguistics

 - and courses in Hindi-Urdu and Persian languages and literatures.

 In the Pardee School of Global Studies within CAS, students who major in International Relations must choose a regional and a functional track.
 The Asia regional track prepares students to better understand the international relations and domestic political and economic conditions of this important region.
 Asia track courses are focused primarily on Northeast Asia (China, Japan, the Koreas, and Taiwan), but also include offerings on Southeast Asia and the Indian Subcontinent.

 In order to foster language learning on campus, undergraduate students are able to apply to live in themed houses that serve to encourage academic and personal growth by connecting students with shared interests.
 Two brownstones on Bay State Road host our student language-learning communities in Chinese and Japanese:

 - Chinese House, 172 Bay State Road: 13 residents and one Resident Assistant

 - Japanese House, 206 Bay State Road: 23 students and one Resident Assistant